JuliaXRTS/XRTSProbing.jl/README.md

 Here `open` stands for your browser of the open command on macOS.

-`QEDprobing.jl` is an experimental implementation of the interaction of photons or laser fields with a cloud of distributed electrons.
+`XRTSProbing.jl` is an experimental implementation of the interaction of photons or laser fields with a cloud of distributed electrons.
 The code will change rapidly without proper announcement.
-For more curated version of parts of the code, see [`QEDjl-project`](https://github.com/QEDjl-project).
+For more curated version of parts of the code, see [`JuliaXRTS`](https://github.com/JuliaXRTS).

-For more background information on concepts and algorithms used in the development, see the [wiki](https://codebase.helmholtz.cloud/qedjl-applications/QEDprobing.jl/-/wikis/Overview) (only for members).
+For more background information on concepts and algorithms used in the development, see the [wiki](https://codebase.helmholtz.cloud/qedjl-applications/XRTSProbing.jl/-/wikis/Overview) (only for members).

 ## Installation

 ### Building from source

-Since `QEDprobing.jl` is not registered yet, one needs to build is from source.
+Since `XRTSProbing.jl` is not registered yet, one needs to build is from source.
 First one needs to clone the repository and go to the source folder.

 Then, the package can be build locally by using the `Pkg`: